brenxm/Learnable/FunctionalRequirement_v0.1.md

 2. ### Engagement Question
    - Requirement ID: TBD
    - UI Requirement: TBD
-       - Users should be interrupted every after reading a page and should be prompted at the end of the page.
+       - Users should be interrupted every after reading a page and should be inserted at the end of the page.
        - The users can only attempt to answer one time regardless if it's correct or wrong.
        - The AI should provide feedback to the answers the users has given.
 3. ### Assistive AI Chat